 The menopause and its effects seems to be a subject verging on the taboo and yet the majority of women will pass through it, affecting us all in some way – male and female.

 A lesser-known effect of the reduction of oestrogen during this phase in our lives is the effect of the structure and strength of tendons.
-This means that women pre and during the menopause are more likely to suffer muscular injuries such as frozen shoulder (a painful and debilitating condition most often found in women from 40 to 65); Achilles tendonitis, and plantar fasciitis.
-Essentially, it is easier to overload the muscles and their tendons with low oestrogen levels and cause strains, which can then take longer to repair, as their structure is already weaker.
+This means that some women pre and during the menopause are more likely to suffer muscular injuries such as frozen shoulder (a painful and debilitating condition most often found in women from 40 to 65); Achilles tendonitis, and plantar fasciitis.
+Essentially, it is easier to overload the muscles and their tendons with low oestrogen levels and cause strains.
+Strains can then take longer to repair, as the soft tissue structure is already weaker.
 Soft tissue therapy, combined with guided rehabilitation, alleviates these conditions, which can otherwise turn into a long-standing complaint.
 Essentially, if you have a niggle or a sore shoulder/hip/leg/foot that is starting to affect daily life, don’t ignore it.
-Leaving it/ignoring it makes the healing process more long winded.
+Ignoring it makes the healing process longer winded.

-For all the negative things that accompany the menopause, I think we should stop and remember that we are lucky to have reached this milestone, so many of our mums, sisters, aunties, cousins and friends don’t reach their 40s/50s and really it should be embraced, and tackled head on.
+For all the negative things that accompany the menopause, I think we should stop and remember that we are lucky to have reached this milestone, so many of our mums, sisters, aunties, cousins and friends don’t reach their 40s/50s.
 Maybe I won’t be thinking that when I’m experiencing a hot flush at a socially embarrassing point, but I will try and keep that thought close to me – I am one of the lucky ones 🙂

 If you feel that these symptoms are something you you’re experiencing, feel free to get in contact and we can talk through further how treatments can help manage the menopause 🙂